We are a strong supporter of open software standards and is a member of a number of initiatives including:

 Object Management Group

 We have been an active member of the Object Management Group® (OMG®) for over twenty years.
-ADLINK Technology's CTO, Dr. Angelo Corsaro, co-chairs the OMG Data Distribution Service for Real-Time Systems™ (DDS™) Special Interest Group and serves on the OMG's Board of Directors.
-Our Vortex products provide leading commercial and open source implementations of the OMG's DDS standards.
+Our Vortex products provide the leading commercial and open source implementations of the OMG Data Distribution Service for Real-Time Systems™ (DDS™) standards.